The Chart for AT&T Inc. (T) Is Flashing Mixed Signals

 T’s Market Performance

-T stocks went up by 1.58% for the week, with a monthly drop of -1.36% and a quarterly performance of -5.23%, while its annual performance rate touched -6.86%.
-The volatility ratio for the week stands at 1.53% while the volatility levels for the past 30 days are set at 1.13% for AT&T Inc..
-The simple moving average for the period of the last 20 days is -0.44% for T stocks with a simple moving average of -5.82% for the last 200 days.
+T stocks went down by -1.66% for the week, with a monthly drop of -3.48% and a quarterly performance of -7.30%, while its annual performance rate touched -5.98%.
+The volatility ratio for the week stands at 1.08% while the volatility levels for the past 30 days are set at 1.16% for AT&T Inc..
+The simple moving average for the period of the last 20 days is -1.44% for T stocks with a simple moving average of -7.05% for the last 200 days.

 Analysts’ Opinion of T